SpongePowered/SpongeDocs/source/plugin/data/index.rst

 ~~~~~~~~~~~~~~~

 A data manipulator represents points of cohesive data that describes a certain component of its holder.
 For
-example ``HealthData``, which contains both current and maximum health.
-If a data holder has ``HealthData``, it
+example :javadoc:`org.spongepowered.api.data.manipulator.mutable.entity.HealthData`, which contains both current and
-has health that can somehow be depleted and replenished and can die if that health is depleted.
-This allows for
+maximum health.
+If a data holder has ``HealthData``, it has health that can somehow be depleted and replenished and can
-the re-use of such components over the API and prevents duplication of accessor methods.
-For example, sheep, stained
+die if that health is depleted.
+This allows for the re-use of such components over the API and prevents duplication of
-glass blocks and leather armor all can share the ``DyeableData`` holding the color they are dyed in.
+accessor methods.
+For example, sheep, stained glass blocks and leather armor all can share the
+:javadoc:`org.spongepowered.api.data.manipulator.mutable.DyeableData` holding the color they are dyed in.

 Key
 ~~~